vasilakisfil/Introspected-REST/README.md

 along with information on the data types.
 For that we will use JSON Schemas, a powerful spec that enables you to describe and validate your JSON data.

-It is very probable that there _is_ an implementation for that MicroType for the client's environment.
+Given that this specification has been published as an Internet-Draft and its popularity it is very probable that there _is_ an implementation for that MicroType for the client's environment.
-A cool side effect is that the client can use that information to first validate the object before sending it over the wire to the server.
+Also, a cool side effect of having the structure definition of the resource as a MicroType available through resource's introspection, is that the client can use this information to first validate the object before sending it over the wire to the server.

 ##### 10.2.1.1.
 User resource